DC Power Sources 271

 directly proportional

-A relationship in which one number increases or decreases at the same rate or ratio as another number.
-Directly proportional is the opposite of inversely proportional.
+A relationship between two values in which one number increases or decreases at the same rate and ratio as another number.
+The amount of voltage produced by magnetic induction is directly proportional to the number of flux lines cut per second.

 discharging cycle

-The chemical reaction process of a battery.
+The chemical reaction process of a battery that produces electricity.
 The discharging cycle is complete when a battery can no longer react to produce voltage.

 eddy currents

-Swirling currents induced in solid metals by changes in the magnetic environment.
-Eddy currents lead to magnetic efficiency loss in DC generators.
+A swirling current induced in solid metals by changes in the magnetic environment.
+Eddy currents create heat that can lead to magnetic efficiency losses.

 eddy-current loss